Social responsibility

 - GRI 406-1

-Implenia encourages anyone who notices a possible violation of the Code of Conduct, other internal policies or legal regulations to report the suspected misconduct.
-There are several channels available for this purpose, including the newly introduced Implenia Speak Up Line.
-This whistleblower platform, operated by an external organisation, enables anonymous reporting via a publicly accessible website, and offers a facility for communicating with the whistleblower.
+Implenia encourages anyone who notices a possible violation of the Codes of Conduct, other internal policies or legal regulations to report the incident.
+There are several channels available for this purpose, including the Implenia Speak Up Line.
+This whistleblower platform, operated by an external organisation, also enables anonymous reporting via a publicly accessible website, and offers an option to communicate with the whistleblower.
 Every incident is investigated comprehensively and neutrally.
 The protection of whistleblowers from discrimination or punishment is a central feature of the process.

-If suspicions are confirmed by the initial investigation, the relevant Country Compliance Officer or Global Head Compliance & Data Protection will conduct an in-depth investigation in consultation with the Chief Compliance Officer.
-A member of Procurement will be brought in if there is a complaint about Implenia’s suppliers or supply chain.
+If suspicions are confirmed by the initial investigation, the relevant Country Compliance Officer or the Global Head of Compliance & Data Protection will conduct an in-depth investigation in consultation with the Chief Compliance Officer.
+When there are complaints concerning Implenia’s supply chain, a member of Procurement and the Implenia Human Rights Officer are brought into the process (see “Human Rights” chapter).
 Results are documented and presented to the responsible body for them to make a decision.

 Compliance cases